This page allows you to see how Scotland is performing across our 81 National Indicators in more detail.

 Work place learning

-The proportion of employees who have received job-related training within the last 3 months has decreased by 5.0 percentage points since 2007 and is now lower than at any previous point in the series.
+Although the proportion of employees who have received job-related training within the last 3 months has increased over the past year, the latest estimate is 3.8 percentage points lower than in 2007.

 Engagement in extra-curricular activities